National Productivity Week 27th January 2025 | Visit Website

 The Economics Statistics Centre of Excellence Conference on Economic Measurement 2024

-On Friday 17 May, I will be taking part in a panel discussion at the ESCoE conference about the MES alongside James Phipps from NESTA Innovation Growth Lab, Alexander Iosad from The Tony Blair Institute for Global Change and Rhys Humphries from the Office for National Statistics.
-The conference is being held at Alliance Manchester Business School.
+On Friday 17 May, I took part in a panel discussion at the ESCoE conference about the MES alongside James Phipps from NESTA Innovation Growth Lab, Alexander Iosad from The Tony Blair Institute for Global Change and Rhys Humphries from the Office for National Statistics.
+The conference was held at Alliance Manchester Business School.

 1 Office for National Statistics (ONS), released 13 May 2024, ONS website, statistical bulletin, Management practices in the UK: 2016 to 2023.